OpenObservability/OpenMetrics/specification/OpenMetrics.md

 GaugeHistograms measure current distributions.
 Common examples are how long items have been waiting in a queue, or size of the requests in a queue.

-A GaugeHistogram MetricPoint MUST have at least one bucket with an +Inf threshold, and SHOULD contain a Gsum value.
+A GaugeHistogram MetricPoint MUST have one bucket with an +Inf threshold, and SHOULD contain a Gsum value.
 Every bucket MUST have a threshold and a value.

 The buckets for a GaugeHistogram follow all the same rules as for a Histogram.